swiftcoder2020/milestone_project_1/README.md

 10. Tested the button within the carousel to ensure that it leads the users to a new secure tab and that the correct website loads up which is related to the specific project worked on.
-As I clicked on the button I had realised that this didn't function as it was supposed to, therefore a quick fix was to apply some simply HTML code so that it can open up in a new tab as described.
+As I clicked on the button I had realised that this didn't function as it was supposed to, therefore a quick fix was to apply some simply HTML code so that it can open up in a new tab as described by adding target="_blank" and rel="noopener".

+11. Tested the indicators to ensure that the links directs users to a specific image within the carousel.

+12. Tested by refreshing the Projects webpage at the section of the portfolio work to ensure that when the webpage loads, each of the sub-sections of specific projects undertaken expands from a smaller size into a set height & width using CSS animation.

+13. Tested both the GitHub & external link icons to guide new/returning visitors to specific projects developed within the repository and also a live link to demonstrate the finished result of the website.

+14. Tested the Submit button within the Contact webpage whereby